Staceypy/task-management-app/README.md

 # Backend

-In the backend, I developed a server using Express and MySQL, listening on port 2800.
-All required APIs have been tested and are functioning properly.
+The backend server runs through Express and MySQL, listening on port 2800.

 to run backend,